Levi-Leah/enki/README.md

     enki validate path/to/*adoc
     ```

+* To validate files and print one validation error per line, run:
+    ```bash
+    enki validate --oneline path/to/*adoc
+    ```

 ## Error messages

-`enki` has the following error levels:
+`enki` has the following errors:

 - enki errors
 - validation errors

 ### enki errors

-enki errors have the `ENKI ERROR:` prefix and occur when `enki` is unable to perform the validation.
+enki errors occur when `enki` is unable to perform the validation.

-For more information, see [enki errors](docs/enki-errors.md).
+For more information, see [enki error messages](docs/error-msg.md).

 ### Validation errors

-Validation errors have the `VALIDATION ERROR:` prefix and occur when the files you are validating did not pass the validation checks.
+Validation errors occur when the files you are validating did not pass the validation checks.

-For more information, see [validation errors](docs/validation-errors.md).
+For more information, see [validation error messages](docs/error-msg.md).

 ## Reporting a bug
 [Issue tracker](https://github.com/Levi-Leah/enki/issues)